8 days trekking along Sermilik Icefjord in East Greenland incl. flights

 Walking: 3-4 hours

 Before heading to the airport, we pack our belongings and load them onto a luggage trailer.
 Once we arrive at the airport, we say our goodbyes.
+You will fly back from Kulusuk to Keflavik International Airport in Keflavik.

 All adventure trips are undertaken on the responsibility of its participants.
 Greenland Tours does not assume any responsibility for accidents which are caused by its customers or can be traced to their own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realise that all outdoor activities carry an inherent risk.